opensearch-project/dashboards-observability/Using-Docker.md

 ```

 ## Docker imageVersion
-The docker images used by this file are all referencing the [.env](.env) environment file that contains the version field an user/password field that needs to be changed to match your own system.
+The docker images used by this file are all referencing the [.env](.env) environment file that contains the version and user/password fields that need to be changed to match your own system.

 ## Run the docker image build
 To build the docker image use the next command: